 - To make them thermal resistant, window frames are filled with insulation.

-A combination of different materials are used for the frame and sash for a single window.
+A combination of different materials is used for the frame and sash for a single window.
 It increases optimal performance.
-For example, exterior frame can be vinyl, while the interior frame can by wood.
+For example, the exterior frame can be vinyl, while the interior frame can be wood.

 Made of various materials blended during the manufacturing processes.
 For example – composite wood products, such as particleboard and laminated lumber mixed with polymer plastics.